 Still, expect to need one or two new parts if this is your first ITX or small form factor (SFF) build.
 Depending on the case, you might have to get a smaller SFX PSU or a shorter graphics card.
 So, do your research and budget accordingly.

 It’s surprisingly easy to end up with a super-hot PC when you’re targeting compactness and portability.
-So we sought out case features, be it fan mounting points or well-placed grates, designed to ensure adequate airflow.
+So we’ve gone for cases with features, be it fan mounting points or well-placed grates, designed to ensure adequate airflow.

 Of course, small cases will almost always run hotter than a roomier mid or full tower.
 That’s just something you’ll have to accept in a small PC.
 That said, this can be a problem if you’re a stickler for temperatures or live in a hot climate.
 If that’s you, then small portable cases probably aren’t the right choice.